Combining Two Repositories

 git merge frontend/main --allow-unrelated-histories

-Looking at the commits using something like git log -p
+Looking at the commits using something like git log -p shows that

 the order of the commits is the expected one and that the commits look